History of professional baseball in Portland, Oregon: The Northwest League returns: 2013–present

 In 2012, it was announced that Portland suburb Hillsboro had reached a deal to relocate the Yakima Bears.
 Construction of a new 4,500-seat stadium in Hillsboro began later that year and was completed in June 2013, as the home of the renamed Hillsboro Hops.
 The Hops replaced the Beavers as Portland's minor league baseball team.
 The team's first game was a 3–2 road loss to the Salem-Keizer Volcanoes; the team's home opener was notable for several firsts: the team's first sellout, drawing over 4,700 fans; the team's—and Hillsboro Ballpark's—first home run; and the team's first win.

-Summer Collegiate Woodbat League brings baseball to Portland 2016–present
+Portland Diamond Project

-In 2015, it was announced that the Portland Pickles would be the newest team added to the Great West League.
-In 2018 they moved to the West Coast League, a premier collegiate summer baseball league based in the Pacific Northwest and British Columbia.
-The Pickles play their home games at Walker Stadium in Portland's Lents Park.
+The Portland Diamond Project was founded with the purpose of trying to bring Major League Baseball to Portland.
+On September 23, 2024, they announced that they had signed a letter of intent to purchase Zidell Yards to build a ballpark.